mlswg/mls-protocol/draft-ietf-mls-protocol.md

 * Fetch a UserInitKey for each member (including the creator)
 * Identify a protocol version and cipher suite that is supported by all proposed members.
-* Construct a ratchet tree with its first leaf blank, the remaining leaves populated with the public keys and credentials from the UserInitKeys of the members, and all other nodes blank.
+* Construct a ratchet tree with its leaves populated with the public keys and credentials from the UserInitKeys of the members, and all other nodes blank.
 * Generate a fresh leaf key pair for the first leaf
 * Compute its direct path in this ratchet tree